Facts About Acne Vulgaris.

 The main limitation of benzoyl peroxide is concentration dependent cutaneous irritation or dryness and bleaching of clothes, hair, and bed linen.
 It can induce irritant dermatitis with symptoms of burning, erythema, peeling, and dryness.This occurs within few days of therapy and mostly subsides with continued use.

 Retinoids have been in use for many years.
 Topical retinoids target the microcomedo–precursor lesion of acne.
-It is preferred topical agent be used as the first-line therapy, alone or in combination, for mild-to-moderate inflammatory acne and is also a preferred agent for maintenance therapy.
+It is preferred topical agent be used as the first-line therapy alone.
+Or in combination, for mild-to-moderate inflammatory acne.
+It is also a preferred agent for maintenance therapy.

-Its effectiveness is well documented, as it targets the abnormal follicular epithelial hyperproliferation.Reduces follicular plugging and reduces microcomedones and both noninflammatory and inflammatory acne lesions.Their biological effects are mediated through nuclear hormone receptors (retinoic acid receptor RAR and retinoids X receptor RXR with three subtypes α, β, and γ) and cytosolic binding proteins.
+Its effectiveness is well documented, as it targets the abnormal follicular epithelial hyperproliferation.Reduces follicular plugging and reduces microcomedones and both noninflammatory and inflammatory acne lesions.Their biological effects are mediated through nuclear hormone receptors and cytosolic binding proteins.

 Tretinoin, adapalene, tazarotene, isotretinoin, metretinide, retinaldehyde, and β-retinoyl glucuronide are currently available topical retinoids.The most studied topical retinoid for acne treatment worldwide are tretinoin and adapalene.
 There is no consensus about relative efficacy of currently available topical retinoids (tretinoin, adapalene, tazarotene, and isotretinoin).
 The concentration and/or vehicle of any particular retinoid may impact tolerability.
 Adapalene is generally better tolerated than all other retinoids.
 Tretinoin has recently become available in formulations with novel delivery systems which improves tolerability.
 One such product Retin-A Micro (0.1% gel) contains tretinoin trapped within porous copolymer microspheres.
 Avita, the tretinoin is incorporated within a polyoylprepolymer (PP-2).
 Each of the theses formulations releases tretinoin slowly within the follicle and onto the skin surface, which in turn reduces irritancy with the same efficacy.